-Learn about your options and how you can apply for financing.If you’re looking to make a big purchase, a number of small purchases or consolidate existing debt, you might wonder if a personal loan is the right choice for you.
+Find out how much you can typically borrow, term lengths and more.If you’re looking to make a big purchase, a number of small purchases or consolidate existing debt, you might wonder if a personal loan is the right choice for you.
 Not all loans are made equal, so familiarize yourself with your options before jumping into an application.

 What is a personal loan?

-A personal loan is money you borrow from a financial institution.
-Both the principal and interest must be repaid by the end of the loan term, which is usually between one to seven years.
-You may be able to borrow from $1,000 to over $100,000 depending on your finances and creditworthiness.
+A personal loan is money you borrow from a financial institution and repay monthly with interest.
+Both the principal and interest must be repaid by the end of the loan term, which is usually between one and seven years.
+You may be able to borrow between $1,000 and $100,000, though it varies by lender.
+APRs typically range from 4% to 36% depending on your creditworthiness and financial situation.

 Compare personal loans